 When the label says “Whole Grain Bread”, does that mean it’s healthful?
 How can you tell if a food is made from whole grains or refined grains?

 It’s not always easy, but here are a few tips.
 Remember that the germ of a grain seed will go rancid very quickly after the seed is broken open unless it is cooked immediately.
-Most whole-grain breakfast cereals and “quick cooking” whole grain products (such as bulgur or instant brown rice) are steamed, toasted or otherwise cooked as soon as the seed is broken, so there is no need to remove the germ.
+Many whole-grain breakfast cereals such as oatmeal, shredded wheat and puffed wheat, and “quick cooking” whole grain products such as bulgur or instant brown rice, are steamed, toasted or otherwise cooked as soon as the seed is broken, so there is no need to remove the germ.
 These products usually contain the whole grain.

 On the other hand, commercial products made from flour frequently have the germ and some or most of the fiber removed, so the flour can be stored without turning rancid.
 Manufacturers may mix some toasted wheat germ or fiber back in, but they don’t have to explain that on the label.
 Healthy-sounding terms such as whole grain, multi-grain, cracked wheat, rye or stone-ground do not mean you’re getting 100 percent of the grain.
 I only trust “whole wheat” bread bought from local bakers who grind their own wheat and bake it the same day.
 In the United States, food manufacturers can label their product “whole grain” as long as at least 51 percent of the grains are whole grains, so you have no way to know how much you are actually getting.
 It’s easiest to eat WHOLE grains that look like seeds; that way you can be sure none of the fiber or nutrients have been taken away.